-If you are visiting the UK be sure not to miss out on a visit to York, an ancient walled city in North-East England, founded by the Romans.
-York also makes a perfect weekend getaway for families.
+If you are visiting the UK with your family be sure not to miss out on a visit to York with kids, an ancient walled city in North-East England, founded by the Romans.
+York makes a perfect weekend getaway, and we spent 48 hours in York with our small kids.

 York has an incredible history and showcases architecture from Roman ruins to medieval streets and Georgian townhouses to modern glass buildings.
 It truly is one of England’s most beautiful and interesting cities.

-Take a look at the best family-friendly activities and things to see in York.
+Take a look at the best family-friendly activities and things to do in York with kids.
 We’d recommend taking at least two days to explore all that York has to offer, although, if you’ve got more than 48 hours in York, you won’t be short of things to do.

 Explore the Shambles and the Snickleways of York